What is a "Forwarded Source" and how does forwarding impact DMARC?

 Ready to go down this rabbit hole?
 Let’s go!
 You’ve got a list of all the sources you’re sending from, and you’ve made sure that they are all set up with DKIM and SPF.
 So when your DMARC report comes through, why aren’t you seeing 100% alignment?
 Why does it show that the Return-Path header domain doesn’t match the From domain?
 You’re pretty sure you set everything up correctly.
 The likely culprit here is forwarding.

-How exactly are DKIM and SPF affected?
+How exactly are DKIM and SPF affected by forwarding?

 I’m glad you asked!
 Emails are forwarded all the time and when this happens, sender/header information doesn't always get updated accordingly.
 DKIM authentication verifies that the message itself hasn’t been altered in transit.
 That means it’s usually able to withstand forwarding as long as the content and certain mail headers are preserved.
 If not, this causes the DKIM signature to become invalid.